Bluevipe21/fillingTank_controlSystem/README.md

 $\Delta P = Lf\frac{\rho}{2}\frac{v^{2}}{2}$

 where $L$ is the longitude from the pipe for the output valve. $\rho$ is the density of the liquid, $v$ is the velocity of the flow, $D$ is the diameter of the pipe (connected with the valve), and $f$ is the friction factor.
+The friction factor can be calculated using the Colebrook-White equation or using a Moody diagram.
+Using the Moody diagram you only need to calculate the Reynolds number and the relative roughness that dependes of the material of the pipe.

+$Reynolds number = \frac{\rho v D}{\mu}$

+$roughness = \frac{\epsilon}{D}$

+After doing this calculations you can check the values in the next graphic: